 As the "banker" for Benton County, the County Treasurer's Office is also responsible for collecting all other money other County departments collect such as fees for services, licenses, and revenues from bond issues and special assessments.

 As your Treasurer, I value your opinion and will consider it in establishing policies, designing services and updating our service to you.
 If we have let you down, please tell me.
 If you are pleased, I would like to hear that too.

 Benton County Treasurer

-Property taxes not paid in full by October 31st will incur a 1% penalty on the 1st of each month until the balance is paid in full.
-2014 property taxes that are delinquent as of December 1st will receive an additional 8% penalty.
+The first half of property taxes are due by April 30th and will incur a 1% penalty on the 1st of each month thereafter until the balance is paid in full.
+2015 property taxes that are delinquent as of June 1st will incur an additional 3% penalty.

 Columbia and Kiona Irrigation assessments are now included on the property tax statements.

 Benton Irrigation sent out their 2015 statements in late January.